-- •CPU: A Pentium CPU is recommended.
-Pentium Core2Duo, Sandy Bridge, Ivy Bridge, Haswell, Skylake, Kaby Lake, or Coffee Lake CPUs are supported.
-For AMD systems a socket FM2+ CPU is required. - •RAM: 2GB of RAM is the minimum requirement, with 4GB of RAM recommended. - •Hard Drive: Very little hard drive space is necessary.
-A standard WinCNC installation requires less than 100MB. - •OS: WinCNC supports Vista, 7, 8, and 10.
-Both the 32 and 64 bit versions of Windows are supported. - •Case: A MicroATX Mini or larger case is required.
-Hardware dimensions should be verified for a MiniITX case. - •Motherboard Expansion: One PCI/PCIe expansion slot is required.
+- •CPU/Motherboard: WinCNC software and drivers are compatible with AMD and Intel CPUs.
+Testing during product development is done using Intel CPUs.
+Therefore, Intel CPUs are highly recommended. - •RAM: 4GB of RAM is the minimum requirement, with 8GB of RAM recommended. - •Hard Drive: Very little hard drive space is necessary.
+A standard WinCNC installation requires less than 100MB. - •OS: Supports 10 and 11.
+Onky 64 bit versions of Windows are supported. - •Motherboard Expansion: One PCI/PCIe expansion slot is required.
 Hardware dimensions are slightly larger than a single slot.
 Additional room below the PCI slot is required in some cases. - •USB Port: An enabled USB port is required.